narayandabu/MyPython-Ai-ml-Projects/README.md

 # MyPython-Ai-ml-Projects
-This Repo Contains Some of the Ai-ml projects that i have made while learning Ai-ml from Yotube and other Courses
+This Repo Contains Some of the Ai-ml projects that i have made while learning Ai-ml